Rev. 8 (Document updated 17-09-2021)

 This setting determines the type of API you want to use with the app.
 The different available API’s are described further up in the document.

 Time between update requests (in seconds)

 The app uses this setting to determine how often it should refresh the dashboard with new data.
 This is entirely dependent on the API you have selected.
-As an example, the GW1000 Reverse API is working in a way that lets a GW1000 send the update data directly to the tablet.
-Therefore will changing this setting to e.g. 6 seconds not change anything if your GW1000 is set to only send the data every 16 seconds.
+As an example, the Custom Server API is working in a way that lets a weather server send the update data directly to the tablet.
+Therefore changing this setting to e.g. 6 seconds will not change anything if your weather server is set to only send the data every 16 seconds.